-We may experience fluctuations in our tax obligations and effective tax rate, which could materially and adversely affect our results of operations.
+We may experience fluctuations in our tax obligations and effective income tax rate, which could materially and adversely affect our results of operations.

 We are subject to U.S. federal and state income taxes.
 Tax laws, regulations and administrative practices in various jurisdictions may be subject to significant change, with or without advance notice, due to economic, political and other conditions, and significant judgment is required in evaluating and estimating our provision and accruals for these taxes.
 There are many transactions that occur during the ordinary course of business for which the ultimate tax determination is uncertain.
-Our effective tax rates could be affected by numerous factors, such as changes in tax, accounting and other laws, regulations, administrative practices, principles and interpretations, the mix and level of earnings in a given taxing jurisdiction or our ownership or capital structures.
+Our effective income tax rates could be affected by numerous factors, such as changes in tax, accounting and other laws, regulations, administrative practices, principles and interpretations, the mix and level of earnings in a given taxing jurisdiction or our ownership or capital structures.
+Proposed changes in tax law contained in the Build Back Better Act, currently pending in Congress, may have the effect of increasing our tax liability, if adopted.